metalsmith/metalsmith.io/src/index.md

 ...it's as easy as that!

 A small comment.
-Instead of [Handlebars](http://handlebarsjs.com/) you can also use other templating languages such as [Jade/Pug](http://jade-lang.com/).
+The `layouts()` plugin needs the `jstransformer-nunjucks` package to render layouts.
+Make sure to install it with `npm install jstransformer-nunjucks`.
+Other templating languages can be used as well (see the [metalsmith-layouts readme](https://github.com/ismay/metalsmith-layouts) for more information).